Yipee! I just came from my friend’s housewarming party, and now I’m back to reviewing comdolls!

 What moved the comdolls this week?

-This shocked markets so much that NZD/USD fell to a 5-month low.
-Heck, even I joined the bears’ party!
-Have you seen my NZD/USD trade this week?
-Even though price initially missed my entry, I shorted at another level when I saw another opportunity to sell.
+Even though the price initially missed my entry, I shorted at another level when I saw another opportunity to sell.

 I was a bit disappointed to have missed a big move by AUD/USD since I was focused on trading the RBNZ rate cut.
 Here’s the 130-pip move that I missed: